 In 2011, Nippon Paper Industries Co.
 Ltd. signed an agreement with the Kyushu Regional Forest Office; Oji Forest & Products Co., Ltd.; Sumitomo Forestry Co., Ltd.; and others to promote forest management in the Itsuki region of Kyushu.
-Since then it has entered into additional agreements, which together with the one mentioned above, cover four areas of Kyushu and provide for public-private cooperation in forest management.
+Since then it has entered into additional agreements, which together with the one mentioned above, cover four areas of Kyushu and involved efforts toward public-private cooperation in forest management.
 Moreover, in 2016, the company entered into an agreement to promote forest management in the Mt.
 Fuji Seiroku area, on the west side of Mt.
-Fuji, together with the Shizuoka District Forest Office, a part of the Japanese Forestry Agency's Kanto Regional Forest Office; the Fuji Agriculture and Forestry Office of Shizuoka Prefecture; Fujinomiya City; and others.
-Under this agreement, the signers are creating a model project for demonstrating the benefits of centrally managing work across adjacent privately and publicly held forests.
+Fuji, together with the Shizuoka District Forest Office, a part of the Japanese Forestry Agency's Kanto Regional Forest Office; the Fuji Agriculture and Forestry Office of Shizuoka Prefecture; the city of Fujinomiya; and others.
+These agreements serve as a proof of concept for public-private collaboration in a centrally managed work model.